Saturday, December 22, 2012

 The Gospel According to Handel

-Or, The Story of Redemption as Compiled by George Friedrich Handel
+Or, The Story of Redemption as Compiled by Charles Jennens and Set to Music by George Friedrich Handel

 Presented in the English Standard Version